plausible/website/_posts/2021-05-17-google-amp-is-dead-amp-pages-no-longer-get-preferential-treatment-in-google-search.md

 This is an excellent step towards a more independent, open and healthier web.
 So many websites, particularly news publishers, felt like hostages and were forced to use AMP with the only motivation being the promise of more search traffic.

 From this update, you can outrank AMP pages and get more search traffic by creating a faster website with a better user experience.
-And you now have the choice of technology you want to use to get there.
-Safely ignore Google AMP when building a more diverse and more exciting web without any artificial restrictions set by the adtech giant.

 ## Your site can be faster than AMP without using AMP